Rub' al Khali: Oil

 The Shaybah oil field was discovered in 1968.
 South Ghawar, discovered in 1948, is the largest oil field in the world and extends southward into the northernmost parts of the Empty Quarter.

 Transport

 A road between Oman and Saudi Arabia, through the Empty Quarter, was completed in September 2021.
 Measuring between 700 and 800 km, it extends from Ibri in Oman to Al-Ahsa in eastern Saudi Arabia.
 A 160 km stretch of the road is on the Omani side and 580 km is on the Saudi side.
 The road also goes through the archaeological sites of Bat, Al-Khutm and Al-Ayn in Oman.

 People

-The inhabitants of the Empty Quarter are members of various local tribes: for example, the Al Murrah tribe has the largest area, mainly based between Al-Ahsa and Najran.
-The Banu Yam and Banu Hamdan are in Yemen and the Najran region of southern Saudi Arabia, and the Bani Yas are in the United Arab Emirates.
+The inhabitants of the Empty Quarter are members of various local tribes.
+The Al Murrah tribe claims the largest area, which is mainly based between Al-Ahsa and Najran.
+The Banu Yam and Banu Hamdan are located in Yemen and the Najran region of southern Saudi Arabia, the Bani Yas are based in the United Arab Emirates.
 A few road links connect these tribal settlements to the area's water resources and oil production centers.